 My Setup At Home

-I use a 2015 Macbook Air, and I don't see the need for anything else.
+I use an M1 Macbook Air, and I don't see the need for anything else.
 With the ability to switch easily between desktops with simple touchpad gestures, I don't miss a larger screen, and it has as much power and memory as I need.
 Here's some non-coding stuff I use:

 My Mac Terminal